Dice-Edge/lootable/README.md

 A Foundry VTT module that automatically adds loot to NPCs when they are added to a scene, using rollable tables and configurable settings.

-## Features
+## TOOLS
-Note: Each feature can be toggled off independently within their own settings.
+Note: Each tool can be toggled off independently within their own settings.

-### Pocket Change
+### Pocket Change Tool
 Features a highly customizeable system that automatically adds coin to tokens based on their Challenge Rating (CR) when they are placed on the scene.

 Setting Options